jon004/packethero-2.0/README.md

     username, passw

-Replace their placeholders with the credentials you just created in GCP Replace the SECRET_KEY placeholder with a random alphanumerical string (ex: SECRET_KEY='A942AF74DD7FFA84FB96973515BEE')
+Replace the placeholders with the credentials you created in step 6 Replace the SECRET_KEY placeholder with a random alphanumerical string (ex: SECRET_KEY='A942AF74DD7FFA84FB96973515BEE')

 - Ctrl + S -> This command saves the changes

-Go back to GCP (SQL page) and whitelist your website's IP to give it access to the database
 - Click -> Overview
 - Copy -> Public IP address
 - Replace the Host variable's placeholder with this Connection Name and save the file (ctrl + s)